Last Updated on November 29, 2022

 Steps to Make a DIY Gift Bag

-5) Fold the top and bottom corners in toward the inside of the diamond and make creases.
-Tape the triangle shape flaps in place.
+Last step!
+Fold the top and bottom corners of the triangle you formed toward each other to form a diamond shape and make creases.
+Tape all of the seams.

-6) Open your bag.
-Then fold the top flap of the bag over to the backside.
+Once your gift is inside (you can use tissue paper to fill it out if you need it to), fold the top flap of the bag over to the backside.
 Use your hole punch through the top of the bag for the ribbon of your choosing.

 What do you think?
 Just a few easy steps to creating the perfect wrapping paper bags.
 Now that you know how to make a gift bag, will you ever buy gift bags again?!
 I don't think I will.